sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-02-cloudformation-concepts.md

   d. `executeChangeSet`, which will attempt to update the stack, much like the `updateStack` operation

+---

 5) If an issue occurs with any of the above steps.
-The service will attempt to revert to the previous known state.
+The service will attempt to revert to the `previous known state`.
 This is why the service is so powerful !

 <img src="{{ site.baseurl }}/assets/images/technical-series/cloudformation/concepts1.png" alt="drawing" style="width:100%;"/>